antoine-gallais/antoine-gallais.github.io/publicationsByYear.md

 [Publications sorted by type](/publications)

 # 2025
+* Y. Sellami, Y. Imine and A. Gallais, [Fog-Blockchain Fusion For Event Evaluation And Trust Management](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8858), in IEEE Transactions on Dependable and Secure Computing, to appear in 2025.
-* Y. Sellami, Y. Imine, A. Gallais, [A Distributed and Collaborative NTRU-based Cryptographic Scheme for Edge-IoT Architecture](), in Proc.
-IEEE International Conference on Communications (ICC) - Montreal, Canada, June 2025, to appear.
+* Y. Sellami, Y. Imine and A. Gallais, [A Distributed and Collaborative NTRU-based Cryptographic Scheme for Edge-IoT Architecture](), in Proc.
+IEEE International Conference on Communications (ICC) - Montreal, Canada, June 2025.

 # 2024
 * F. Mecerhed, Y. Imine, A. Gallais, S. Fischer, M. A. Hail, [An Efficient Decentralized Fine-grained Access Control for IoT Ecosystems over NDN](https://doi.org/10.23919/SoftCOM62040.2024.10721767), in Proc.
 International Conference on Software, Telecommunications and Computer (SoftCom), 2024.